Michalis Simigdalas: Club career

-Simigdalas started in the infrastructure departments of AEK Athens, under Giorgos Daispangos and was promoted to the first team in 1963.
+Simigdalas started in 1958 at the infrastructure departments of AEK Athens, under Giorgos Daispangos and was promoted to the first team in 1963.
 His coextistanse with many great players of the time did not allowed him to establish himself in the club, however he stayed at the club for 6 seasons.
 A member of the squad that won second place in the Balkans Cup in 1967, losing only in the final by Fenerbahçe.
 He was a regular player in the team that reached the quarter-finals of the European Cup in 1969.
 During his spell at AEK, he won the Championship in 1968 season and 2 Cups.

 In the summer of 1969, he left AEK and played for Apollon Athens, where his older brother Nikos also played.
 He left Apollon, due to argues with their coach, but also disappointed by the behavior of a part of the fans towards them, while they also had pending financial issues with the team's management.
 In the summer of 1972, he moved to Panegialios.
 In the summer of 1974, he was transferred to Acharnaikos.
 He played for Athinaikos and Ilioupoli for one season each, before returning to Athninaikos to end his career in 1978.